 (Schloß Schönbrunn, Wien – view of the palace from the Gloriette)

-Many of the city’s great landmarks dot the view: the golden dome of the Steinhofkirche church, Stephansdom cathedral, the skyscrapers of Donau City, the Karlskirche church, and the tall Danube Tower, to name but a few.
+Many of the city’s landmarks dot the view: the golden dome of the Steinhofkirche church, Stephansdom cathedral, the skyscrapers of Donau City, the Karlskirche church, and the tall Danube Tower, to name but a few.

 A word of warning, though.
 The spire you can see in the distance directly behind the palace is not (as many visitors mistakenly believe) the cathedral, but the late-19th century Rudolfsheimer parish church.

-And if you’re not ready for the café, but still in need of refreshment, simply enjoy some fresh alpine water from the drinking fountain on the other side of the central arches.
+If you’re not ready for the café, but still in need of refreshment, simply enjoy some fresh alpine water from the drinking fountain on the other side of the central arches.

 How to get to the Gloriette

-- Go into the courtyard, then around to the other side of the palace.
+- Go into the main courtyard, then around to the other side of the palace.
 Then climb the hill via the winding path that leads up from the Neptune Fountain you can see at the end of the gardens.